-- Their nails checking regularly to ensure they're not becoming overgrown.
+You should also check your gerbils' nails regularly to make sure they're not getting too long.
 Gerbils naturally wear their nails down walking on rough surfaces.

-- A shallow tray filled with clean, fine sand/'chinchilla dust' to bathe in daily to maintain their coat in good condition.
-Remove/sieve clean after use.
+Give your gerbils a shallow tray filled with clean, fine sand or `chinchilla dust' to bathe in each day, as this keeps their coat in good condition.
+Remove and sieve clean after they've used it.

 If you're heading off on holiday, make sure you have a responsible friend or family member look after your gerbils while you're gone.
 Introduce them to your pets before you leave, and make sure they know everything they need to know about caring for your gerbils.